evan-buss/font-switcher/README.md

 ### 2.0

 Added live preview functionality.
-User has to explicity enable this new setting.
+User has to explicitly enable this new setting.

 ### 1.0.3